duck-dynasty/duckbot/README.md

 ### Run DuckBot
 Before running DuckBot, you need to have a `duckbot/.env` file with the API tokens.
+It should look something like this:

 ```
 duck@pond$ cat duckbot/.env
 DISCORD_TOKEN=thesecrettoken
-OPENWEATHER_TOKEN=thesecrettoken  # optional, for weather information only
+OPENWEATHER_TOKEN=thesecrettoken
 ```

 With your tokens available, you can jam them into your environment so you can run DuckBot.
 You may want to put this into your bashrc for convenience.